reduxframework/docs/docs/core-extensions/date-time-picker.md

 number of days in the actual range.
 Setting it to `30` would create a 30-day range.

-Alternatively, setting the `date-min` and `date-max` ranges as an array of month, day, and year values allows you to select a date specific range at any point in the calendar.
+Alternatively, setting the `date-min` and `date-max` ranges as an array of month, day, and year values allows you to select a date-specific range at any point in the calendar.

 |Name|Type|Default|Description|
 |--- |--- |--- |--- |